Huevos a la Mexicana

 Bloom the aromatics in hot fat.

-Heat the lard or oil in a large 10-inch nonstick skillet over medium-high heat until shimmering, then add the chopped white onion and chiles, sautéing for 3 to 4 minutes until the onions are soft, translucent, and deeply fragrant.
+Heat the lard or oil in a 10-inch nonstick skillet over medium-high heat.
+When the fat is shimmering, drop in the chopped white onion and chiles.
+Sauté, stirring frequently, until the onions soften and turn translucent, about 3 to 4 minutes.

 2. 02